paradisebunny/daffodil/classes.md

 **_Hit Dice_**: 1d4 per level
 **_Saving Throw_**_:_ 15, +2 vs devices

 The  Nimble may wear only Leather Armor.
-Thieves use any weapon.
+The Nimble use any weapon.
 The  Nimble start with either _Long Sword_ and _Dagger_ OR _Club_ and _Short Sword_ with _Leather Armor_ (AC12).
 The  Nimble have class abilities as follows: